ayush-ac7/honestSky/README.md

 # honestSky - Weather App

 A live weather web app with Open Weather API that displays the current forecast which dynamically changes according to the user input city.
+Can checkout different weather by searching : for example - Amsterdam (Rain)
+            - Greenland (Cold)
+            - Bhopal (Hot)